Marcos Alonso (footballer, born 1990): Chelsea

-On 30 August 2016, after 85 appearances and five goals overall with Fiorentina, Alonso completed his move back to England after signing a five-year contract with Chelsea worth around £24 million.
-He made his debut on 20 September, playing the full 120 minutes in a 4–2 win away to Leicester City for the EFL Cup, and four days later he first appeared in the league in a 3–0 away defeat to Arsenal, coming off the bench for Cesc Fàbregas in the 55th minute.
+On 30 August 2016, after 85 games with Fiorentina, Alonso completed his move back to England after signing a five-year contract with Chelsea worth around £24 million.
+He made his debut on 20 September, featuring 120 minutes in the 4–2 win at Leicester City in the League Cup third round, and four days later he first appeared in the league in a 3–0 away defeat to Arsenal, coming off the bench for Cesc Fàbregas in the 55th minute.

 Alonso scored his first goal for the club on 5 November 2016, in a 5–0 victory over Everton at Stamford Bridge.
-He added two more at the King Power Stadium, in a 3–0 win against Leicester on 14 January 2017.
+He added two more at the King Power Stadium, in a 3–0 win against Leicester on 14 January 2017; he eventually totalled six goals for the league champions.

 In April 2018, Alonso came under extensive criticism for seemingly purposely digging the studs of his boots into Shane Long's leg during a tackle in a league game against Southampton.
 He was not reprimanded in any way by referee Mike Dean – who came under similar criticism – but was later charged with violent conduct by The Football Association, and later issued a three-match ban.

-Alonso opened his goal account of the 2018–19 season on 18 August 2018, scoring the 3–2 winner in the 81st minute of the home fixture against Arsenal.

-Alonso scored the only goal against Newcastle United at home on 19 October 2019, giving Chelsea a narrow 1–0 win.
-It was his first goal of the 2019–20 season.
+He scored a career-best seven league goals during the campaign, eight in all competitions, adding his only FA Cup by beating Manchester United 1–0.

-Alonso scored his first goal of the 2020–21 season on 31 January 2021, scoring the second in a 2–0 home win over Burnley, helping new head coach Thomas Tuchel to his first victory.
-On 8 May 2021, Alonso scored the winning goal against Manchester City as Chelsea won 2–1 at the Etihad Stadium.
-Alonso did not come off the bench as Chelsea defeated Manchester City 1–0 in the 2021 UEFA Champions League Final.
+Alonso scored his first goal of 2020–21 on 31 January 2021, scoring the second in a 2–0 home win over Burnley and helping new head coach Thomas Tuchel to his first victory.
+On 8 May, he netted the winner as his team defeated Manchester City 2–1 at the Etihad Stadium.
+He was an unused substitute in the final of the UEFA Champions League in Porto against the same opposition (1–0 victory), but started and finished both legs of the round of 16 tie against Atlético Madrid.

-Alonso scored Chelsea's opening goal of the 2021–22 season against Crystal Palace, from a free-kick in a 3–0 home win.
-He captained the club for the first time on 11 September 2021 in a league match at home to Aston Villa.
+Alonso scored Chelsea's opening goal of the following season, from a free kick in the 3–0 home win over Crystal Palace.
+He captained the club for the first time on 11 September 2021, in a league fixture at home to Aston Villa.

+In his six-year spell, Alonso made 212 appearances, scored 29 goals and provided 23 assists.

 Barcelona

-On 2 September 2022, Alonso signed for La Liga club Barcelona on a one-year contract after leaving Chelsea by mutual consent a day earlier.
-On 1 November, he scored his first Champions League goal in a 4–2 away win over Viktoria Plzeň.
+On 2 September 2022, Alonso agreed to a one-year contract at Barcelona after leaving Chelsea by mutual consent a day earlier.
+He scored his only Champions League goal on 1 November, opening the 4–2 away win over Viktoria Plzeň in the group stage.

+In March 2023, Alonso's former sides Unión Adarve and Bolton Wanderers questioned the legality of the transfer and lodged complaints to FIFA over it; they alleged that they were due compensation, stating entitlement as he was on their books before the age of 23.
+He made 24 appearances for the eventual league champions (37 overall), scoring his only goal on New Year's Eve in the 1–1 home draw with Espanyol in the Derbi Barceloní.